The Health Economics Unit has a range of Australian and international engagements.

 Do you want a health economist on your grant?
 Or would you like to collaborate with a health economist on an existing research project?

 Our research is often quoted in the media and has been used in parliamentary debates.

 Several members of the Health Economics Unit have links with health economists and clinical researchers at Oxford University, and are collaborating on a wide range of projects including diabetes, osteoarthritis, and child health.

 St Vincent's Hospital Melbourne

 The Health Economics Unit works with the Professor Peter Choong and his team at the Department of Surgery, St Vincent’s Hospital Melbourne, to improve the cost-effectiveness of orthopaedic surgery.

 Royal Children's Hospital Melbourne

 The Health Economics Unit works with the clinicians and researchers from the Royal Children’s Hospital (RCH) and the Murdoch Children’s Research Institute (MCRI) on a broad range of healthcare themes.

 A NHMRC funded collaboration between The University of Melbourne and The University of Auckland is looking at cardiovascular disease and the impact of medication in a real world cohort.

-The Health Economics Unit serves as the Health Economics arm of the Melbourne Clinical and Translational Science (MCATS) platform for researchers wanting support on their research.
+The Health Economics Unit serves as the Health Economics arm of the Methods and Implementation Support for Clinical and Health (MISCH) research platform for researchers requiring support with their research.